Welcome to the General Surgery Program

 The concepts of graded and progressive responsibility under the guidance and supervision of faculty members, along with a focus on lifelong learning, are the core tenets of our program.
 We have surgery residents from varied backgrounds and from multiple medical schools across the United States.
-The distinctive healthcare characteristics of the Dakota region gives our residents a strong foundation and offers great opportunities to pursue a career in community-based general surgery in a rural health setting.
+The distinctive healthcare characteristics of the Dakota region give our residents a strong foundation and offer great opportunities to pursue a career in community-based general surgery in a rural health setting.

 The faculty at USD SSOM/Sanford Health were trained at both community-based programs and academic centers from across the United States.
 I am a Renal Transplant and HPB Surgeon and I take Acute Care Surgery/Trauma calls as well.
-The size of our program (three categorical residents a year) and the absence of surgical fellowship programs allows one-on-one interaction with faculty with early and high volume of operative experiences for all residents.
+The size of our program (four categorical residents per year) and the absence of surgical fellowship programs allows one-on-one interaction with faculty with early operative experience in high volumes to all residents.

-Residents spend 52 months of their training, including the majority of subspecialty rotations, at Sanford USD Medical Center in Sioux Falls, SD.
-In addition, residents rotate through Avera Sacred Heart Hospital in Yankton for their rural experience for four months (two months each as a PGY-2 and PGY-3); the Sioux Falls Veterans Affairs Health Care System for two months (one month each as a PGY-1 and PGY-4); and an optional elective at John H. Stroger Jr. Hospital of Cook County in Chicago (one of the busiest trauma centers in the country) for two months (one month each as a PGY-2 and PGY-4) for management of penetrative and operative traumas.
+Residents spend 54 months of their training, including the majority of subspecialty rotations, at Sanford USD Medical Center in Sioux Falls, SD.
+In addition, residents rotate through Avera Sacred Heart Hospital in Yankton for their rural experience for four months (two months each as a PGY-2 and PGY-3); the Sioux Falls Veterans Affairs Health Care System for two months (one month each as a PGY-1 and PGY-2).
+Our senior residents have had the opportunity to travel overseas on medical mission trips to Honduras, Guatemala and Dominican Republic.

 All residents are involved in patient safety/quality improvement projects as well as serve on various QI committees during their residency.
 Residents are expected to complete at least two research projects during their residency, present their findings at regional/national conferences and publish the data in a peer-reviewed journal.